Saturday 12 January 2019:

 3. If paying by cheque, please make it out to Riverina Summer School for Strings and post to: PO Box 8335 Kooringal, NSW, 2650

 The Riverina Summer School for Strings is a residential string school that takes place in Wagga Wagga, NSW in the second or third week of January each year.
 It is a non-profit organisation run by a volunteer committee.
 It was founded by internationally recognised Australian cellist Nelson Cooke in 1988 in order to provide a fully-immersive string experience for students of all ages and abilities in a regional Australian setting.
 It is open to bowed string players and guitarists of all ages and regularly attracts some of Australia's best string players to its staff.
 It has been lead by highly regarded performers and teachers such as Christopher Martin, Carl Pini and Goetz Richter in the role of Music Director.
-The 31st annual school will be held in January 2018 and Susan Collins from the University of Tasmania will be the Music Director.
+The 32nd annual school will be held in January 2019 and Susan Collins, Head of Strings at UTAS Conservatorium of Music, will be the music director.